By Caribbean specialist Annabel

 One of the best swimming and snorkeling points on the island is from Anse Cochon Beach at Ti Kaye Resort & Spa.
 With 33 rooms, Ti Kaye is one of Saint Lucia's more intimate resort hotels.

 The two properties pair well for a combined trip to Grenada and Saint Lucia.

 Montpelier Plantation Inn, Nevis

-The island itself warrants historical tomes — Alexander Hamilton grew up here, numerous battles played out in its waters, and British royalty stayed here.
-It was also a focus of abolitionist activity, and Cottle Church, on the north of the island, was the first to welcome both slaves and masters.
+The island itself warrants historical tomes — Alexander Hamilton grew up here, numerous battles played out in its waters, and British royalty holidayed here.
+It was also a focus of abolitionist activity, and Cottle Church, on the north of the island, was the first to welcome enslaved workers.

-Many battles were orchestrated from Montpelier Inn, Lord Nelson’s preferred home on the island.
+Britain’s renowned Admiral Lord Nelson orchestrated many battles from Montpelier Inn, his preferred home on the island.
 So much so that he married Frances Nisbet, the niece of Nevis’s council president, under the boughs of a bodhi tree in the inn’s courtyard.
 The tree is still at the heart of the estate, which now encloses a collection of contemporary villas built around the colonial remnants.